October 30, 2025 | Astrology

 The Planets and Their Roles

 Besides the sun sign, astrologers also consider the moon sign, rising sign, and where other planets like Mercury, Venus, and Mars appear in your birth chart.
-Each planet represents a different aspect of life and personality:
+Each planet represents a different aspect of life and personality:- Sun: Core identity

 - Moon: Emotions and inner world